TheLinuxGuy/zerotrust-homelab/hodor/README.md

 sudo ufw allow in on eth0 from X to any sudo ufw allow in on eth0 from Y::48 to any

+# 6. Allow reverse proxy ports to the public.
+sudo ufw allow in on eth0 to any port 80 proto tcp sudo ufw allow in on eth0 to any port 443 proto tcp

-# 6. Enable UFW (your existing SSH session will remain active)
+# 7. Enable UFW (your existing SSH session will remain active)
 sudo ufw enable

-# 7. Verify rules and status
+# 8. Verify rules and status
 sudo ufw status verbose
 ```